 When you file your FAFSA, the federal processor might select you for verification.
 If so, the Messiah University financial aid office will also send you an email with instructions on what you need to do.
 You will access this information via your account.

 Regardless of whether you are selected for verification or have additional requirements for some other reasons, we normally can't complete the processing of your aid until we receive all these requirements from you, so it is very important for you to pay attention to all the communications we send you and respond to us as quickly as possible.

 You should receive your package by July 15.
 Please keep in mind that we don’t start financial aid packages for continuing students until May and they won’t be finished until mid-July.
-If there are any items that are needed to complete your file, you will be notified via your Messiah College email account.
+If there are any items that are needed to complete your file, you will be notified via your Messiah University email account.
 It is not necessary for you to contact us about the status of your package until July 15, unless you have reason to believe there is a problem.